 Birthday in Bali

-Oh! how we instantly missed our travel life.
-As we had no ‘home’ base set up, and our belongings remained in storage, we promptly took a vacation to Bali during the school holiday period for my birthday, and just loved it!
+We took a vacation to Bali during the school holiday period for my birthday, and just loved it!

-February rolled around all too quickly, and Explorason then ‘knuckled down’ into Year 6 at school – back having fun with his classmates – and he did extremely well.
+February 2016 rolled around all too quickly, and Explorason then ‘knuckled down’ into Year six at school – back having fun with his classmates – and he did extremely well.
 He caught up on his subjects and achieved several A’s in his report.
-His overall his grades and attitude to learning were excellent.
-He even managed reasonable grades in German and considering he had 4 nights in Germany, this was amazing.
+His overall his grades and attitude toward learning were excellent.
+He even managed reasonable grades in German and considering he had only 4 nights in Germany, this was amazing.
 I think his self-taught Spanish proved to be far more enjoyable for him but had assisted him with language learning.
 I was surprised that he actually did a good job catching up as I knew some subjects we just couldn’t cover as well world-schooling but he did OK and his teachers can be thanked for their support.

-His school results helped me to realise that our method of educating ‘on the road’ using fewer books really was adequate (we do travel with Mathematics, Art, and English books).
+His school results helped me to realize that our method of educating ‘on the road’ using fewer books really was adequate (we do travel with Mathematics, Art, and English books).
 Plus ‘world-schooling’ as we travel with a focus on ‘education through travel’ really is brilliant, as Explorason gains a very balanced level of education for his age.
 I think worldschooling is very different for each child and it might not work for some, but at this time, combined with the short times he had spent in the classroom overseas, he was doing OK.

 Right now I find it interesting that his desire is to be a professional photographer, and no formal degree is required for that.
 I’m also aware that with his passion for technology, that the jobs that are around right now, won’t be the jobs in ten years time.
 Times are rapidly changing.